jeffsp/SPOC/README.md

 # A final note about library design

-This library adheres to Design by Contract which is implemented using macros which are enabled during debug compilation.
+This library adheres to Design by Contract which is implemented using macros and are enabled during debug compilation.
 In the release version of the build, the macros have no effect (i.e., they are no-ops).

 Preconditions are specified typically upon function entry with the macro **REQUIRE()**.